jitsi/jitsi-meet/doc/api.md

     ...
 });
 ```
-* **isMultipleAudioInputSupported** - Resolves with true if the device list is available and with false if not.
+* **isMultipleAudioInputSupported** - Resolves with true if multiple audio input is supported and with false if not.

 ```javascript
 api.isMultipleAudioInputSupported().then(function(isMultipleAudioInputSupported) {